chinmay0524/chinmay0524/README.md

 > _"Purity of intention and clarity of purpose are the pillars of meaningful work."_

-Welcome to my GitHub profile — a sanctuary of data, analytics, and mindful exploration.
-Here, purpose meets precision.
-My journey is driven by curiosity, honed by practice, and guided by the wisdom of simplicity.
+Welcome to my GitHub profile.
+This space holds my work in AI, machine learning and analytical practice — built with steady effort and a preference for simplicity and clear structure.

 ---